giuliodondi/kOS-Shuttle_OPS1/README.md

 ### General considerations

 Aborts can be triggered by uncommenting the *engine_failure_time* variable in the main **shuttle.ks** script.
 The time specified will trigger a different abort mode, each with its own guidance and targeting scheme.
 Alternatively a failure can be triggered manually by shutting down an engine mid-flight, the program is able to detect both situations.

-All abort scenarios discard the SSME throttling stages and keep the throttle at macimum until MECO or fuel depletion, except for RTLS which uses throttling for guidance.
+All abort scenarios discard the SSME throttling stages and keep the throttle at maximum until MECO or fuel depletion, except for RTLS which uses throttling for guidance.

+Bear in mind that only **intact aborts** are covered right now.
+A double engine failure is a Contingency scenario and the script will not attempt to handle them.

-**Caveat:
+**Caveat: **

 The Shuttle has its engines pointed away from the main vehicle axis and as such there is coupling between yaw and roll.
 This script uses the kOS built-in steering manager which is unaware of this coupling and thus struggles at times.
 Oscillations are expected and should be fine, unless they are too severe.